 The renunciation with Germont Pere, the passionate parting from Alfredo, the humiliation at the party and the lonely death scene are still burned in my memory.

 In the final Act she read the letter from Germont not declaiming it but almost crying onto the page.
 In the aria her voice became more and more beautiful with the soft high notes resonating round Covent Garden as if one were inside a great bell.
 These are the most beautiful sounds I heard from any singer, ever.

 Years later I asked her how she achieved such a wonderful effect.
 She replied she didn’t think of making beautiful sounds but thought only of the words and the meaning and the character, and that of course is why her singing is so moving.

-After the performances of La Traviata, Covent Garden asked her to sing Tosca but she was unavailable, and she never sang in London again.
+After more performances of La Traviata in 1962, Covent Garden asked her to sing Tosca but she was unavailable and she never sang in London again.
 I last heard her on stage as a fine Aida in Geneva in 1969.
 Again this was beautifully sung with “O patria mia” being particularly memorable.